Where Dylann Roof killed, a search for answers

 An "amen" broke the silence.

 Manning looked at the clock.
-The minutes ticked closer to 7.
+The minutes ticked closer to 7 o'clock.
 He had promised his wife of 25 years he would be home soon.

-What's in heart will come out
+What's in your heart will come out

 He pointed to a man who was in court on Wednesday.